trailofbits/algo/docs/ANDROID.md

 | 10.
 You will be returned to the main menu, and your newly-configured VPN profile should be listed.
 Tap the profile to connect. | [![step10-thumb]][step10-screen] |

 ## Troubleshooting
-### Tapping the VPN profile in StrongSwan has no effect.
+### Tapping the VPN profile in strongSwan has no effect.
-Ensure that "WiFi Assistant" and any other always-on VPNs are disabled before attempting to enable a StrongSwan VPN.
-If any other VPN is active, StrongSwan may silently fail to initialize a VPN connection.
+Ensure that "WiFi Assistant" and any other always-on VPNs are disabled before attempting to enable a strongSwan VPN.
+If any other VPN is active, strongSwan may silently fail to initialize a VPN connection.
 On Android 7, your can manage your VPNs by going to: Settings > Tap "More" under "Wireless & networks" > VPN > tap the gear icon next to any non-strongSwan VPNs listed and ensure they are disabled.

 [step3-thumb]: https://i.imgur.com/LPwIGJE.png